panCtrlV/bigDataStat-book/sparkr.md

        Older versions use rJava to call Java/Scala code.
 Now has its own implementation.
 Refer to the paper.

   * Scala code spawns Rscript processes.

-  * More packages are under development, e.g. ggplot2.sparkr

   [Link to examples](./sparkr_examples.md)